 SPICY!
 Add less of the spice blend if you are sensitive to heat!
 Add the Mexican Fiesta spice blend, garlic, capsicum, carrot, sweetcorn and black beans to the pan with the pork and stir to combine.
 Cook until the garlic is fragrant, 1 minute.

 Take everything to the table.
 Build your tostadas by placing a helping of the pork chilli on top of a tortilla.
-Serve with a sprinkling of shredded Cheddar cheese, a dollop of Greek yoghurt, coriander and some chilli (if using).
+Serve with a sprinkling of shredded Cheddar cheese, a dollop of Greek yoghurt, some coriander and long green chilli (if using).
 Serve with the lemon wedges.
-You can serve the crisp tostadas on the side of the toppings if you prefer, or just heat the tortillas and eat with the filling as tacos!
+TIP: You can serve the crisp tostadas on the side of the toppings if you prefer, or just heat the tortillas and eat with the filling as tacos!